aoffpo/dbt-pilot/README.md

 dbt provides the development framework data transforms and dependency management in your development environment, but in this scenario, you create an image from the generated docs and deploy it to your container solution.
 You are responsible for your development environment, source code integration and collaboration processes and CI/CD to deploy your models as with a normal software solution.

-The sample project is in the `dbt/` folder
+The sample project is in the nested `dbt_pilot/` folder

 build a sample image here:  `resources/docker/build.sh` .